m-pranav-r/Graphics-Demos/README.md

 A cascaded shadow mapping demo.
 Can choose number of splits and also includes toggles for PCF and for visualising chosen cascades.
 UI shows shadow maps drawn each frame among other things.

+### demo-skeletal-anim

+A simple demo to demonstrate skeletal animation on a basic skinned mesh.

 ### demo-quick-cone-mapping

 A demo to demonstrate Quick Cone Mapping.
 In progress.